MirrorNetworking/Mirror/doc/Articles/General/ScriptTemplates.md

 > **Restart Required:** You must restart Unity after importing this package!

-> **Root Folder Required:** ScriptTemplats is a special folder to Unity and must remain in the Assets root...don't move it.
+> **Root Folder Required:** ScriptTemplates is a special folder to Unity and must remain in the Assets root...don't move it.

 > **Mirror Version Compatibility:** This package is made for the current Asset Store release of Mirror.
 It may not be compatible with older versions of Mirror.